 - Manage Your Audience

 How do you get and keep the audience’s attention?
-Always remember that, during the presentation, the audience is having a sensory experience.
+Always remember that, during the presentation, the audience has a sensory experience.
 It is sensing the following three messages:

 Your verbal message – what you are saying